vatpac-technology/sops/docs/client/towerstrips.md

     <figcaption>An example strip</figcaption>
 </figure>

-## Recommended Workflow
+## Workflow
 Due to it's shared state, OzStrips works best if all controllers follow a standardised workflow.
 Controllers are strongly encouraged to follow the workflow below.

 ### Delivery
-Format the strip of recently connected aircraft so that you can identify any problems with their filed flight plan before they request clearance.
+Fill out the strip of recently connected aircraft so that you can identify any problems with their filed flight plan before they request clearance.

 #### Issuing Clearance
 When an aircraft requests airways clearance, select the strip to avoid losing it from view, then deliver the clearance.
 Upon receiving a correct readback, enter the aircraft's parking bay in the Bay field, then move it to the **Cleared Bay**.